RiccardoInfascelli01/FioravantiInfascelliMarchettiniPerlini_DevOps_second_part/readme.md

 1. **Builds the project** and compiles all necessary binaries.
 2. **Runs all test suites** to ensure the correctness of the implementation.
-3. **Builds a Singularity container** with all required dependencies.
+3. **Builds a Singularity container** with all required dependencies (after installing Singularity).
-4. **Deploys the container** to the CINECA G100 cluster.
+4. **Deploys the container** to the CINECA G100 cluster, using Github Secrets to allow for secret ssh keys to be used to connect to the cluster.
 5. **Submits the job to SLURM**, the workload manager used by CINECA, to execute the grayscale conversion on the cluster.

 ### Containerization with Singularity

 The container is defined in the `Singularity.def` file and includes everything needed to run the conversion program in an isolated, reproducible environment.
-This ensures compatibility across different systems and makes it easier to run on HPC environments like CINECA.

 ### Secure Cluster Authentication